 Secured personal loans

-If you own your own home, you may be tempted to consider a secured loan.
+If you own your own home, you might be tempted to consider a secured loan.

 However, this is a riskier option as your home is secured against the money you borrow.